Logo

 Assist with all aspects of fielding summer wilderness crew including:

-• Clean and maintain gear for weekly Friday outings and for Wilderness Trips
+- Clean and maintain gear for Adventure outings and Wilderness Trips

 Qualifications